manncyam/puzzler/README.md

 Base on [VR-Design_Puzzler](https://github.com/udacity/VR-Design_Puzzler/releases) from Udacity.

 ### Step 1
-Start with a gate because it is the easiest and simplest object that can be tested in VR viewer (google cardboard is used in this project)
+Start with a gate because it is the easiest and simplest object that can be tested in VR viewer (Google Cardboard is used in this project)

 ![Picture of a dangeon gate](images/gate.JPG "Dangeon gate in Unity")

-Figure-1 Gate is used to test in google cardboard against the real world door.
+Figure-1 Gate is used to test in Google Cardboard against a real world door.

 After a couple of tries, a reasonable scale values is as shown in figure-2